 - Delaware and South Carolina: 11.7%

-Currently, 6.1 percent of all American children are being treated for ADHD with medication.
+Currently, 6.1 percent of American children are being treated for ADHD with medication.
 Some states have higher rates of treatment with medication than others.
-One in five American children who has been diagnosed with ADHD is not receiving medicine or mental health counseling for their disorder.
+About 23 percent of American children who have been diagnosed with ADHD aren’t receiving medicine or mental health counseling for their disorder.

 - Nevada: 2%